Dylan Andrews: Ultimate Fighting Championship

 Andrews' first UFC fight was at The Ultimate Fighter 17 Finale against Jimmy Quinlan, who he defeated via TKO in the first round.
 Andrews won US$16,000 in his debut UFC fight.

 Andrews next fought Papy Abedi on 28 August 2013 at UFC Fight Night 27.
 After being controlled for the first two rounds, Andrews mounted a comeback and won via knockout in the third round.

 Andrews faced fellow The Ultimate Fighter 17 competitor Clint Hester on 7 December 2013 at UFC Fight Night 33.
 He lost the fight via TKO due to injury after dislocating his shoulder in the second round.

 During his injury, Andrews and Ross Pearson helped promote UFC Fight Night: Te Huna vs. Marquardt through autograph signings, press conferences and Q&A sessions.

 Andrews next faced Sam Alvey on 8 November 2014 at UFC Fight Night 55.
 He lost the fight via knockout due to hitting his head on the canvas during an attempted takedown and follow up punches from Alvey.

 Andrews faced Brad Scott on 10 May 2015 at UFC Fight Night 65.
 Andrews lost the fight via submission in the second round.
-Subsequently, Andrews was released from the organization.
+Subsequently, Andrews was released from the organisation.